Swaps#

 rate.iloc[:, -1:].plot(figsize=(17, 2))

-The quant library allows the rate spread to be determined between two dates and keeping the curve fixed.
+The quant library allows the rate spread to be determined between two dates, keeping the curve fixed.

-Given a forecasted curve fcst_curve and a discounted curve disc_curve
+The examples below give a forecasted curve fcst_curve and a discounted curve disc_curve.

 pds = pd.Series(fcst_curve.history().loc[dt].get('DiscountFactors')).plot(